Once you have your AMP page set-up, you can follow the steps below to embed your form.

 There are a few requirements from AMP that must be considered:

-element on your website.
-This means that, for the purposes of embedding a form, you may only do so using the fallback iframe
+<amp-iframe>element on your website.
+This means that, for the purposes of embedding a form, you may only do so using the fallbackiframeembed method. -

-of the top of the window when the page is loaded, whichever is smallest.
-You need to position the <iframe>
+<iframe>will not load if it is within600pxor75vhof the top of the window when the page is loaded, whichever is smallest.
+You need to position the<iframe>at least that far down. -

-rule explained above.
-For further details on adding placeholders to your site, pleade refer to AMP's documentation.
+<amp-iframe>element contains a placeholder, it is not subject to the600pxor75vhrule explained above.
+For further details on adding placeholders to your site, pleade refer to AMP's documentation. -

-will fail to load.
-There is nothing you can do to avoid this, it is a limitation of an AMP <iframe>
+<iframe>is within 600px or 75vh (whichever is smallest) of the top of the window then the<iframe>will fail to load.
+There is nothing you can do to avoid this, it is a limitation of an AMP<iframe>. -

 PayPal is not currently supported in AMP pages, so forms with PayPal connected cannot be embedded successfully in AMP pages.